pauerbino/extensionIAW/readme.md

 # About the project #

+MDWA Collector is a chrome web extesion based on Logikós.

 Logikós is a decision support system integrated to the Web.
 It is composed by different extensions.

 In this repo you can find the implementation of the templates editor: an extension allowing the definition of templates that can be shared among users and used to easily extract information items from any annotated Web site, by using the [Items Extractor](https://bitbucket.org/logikos-web/items-collector) extension.